chengpatrick/Procedural-Room-Content-Generation-MR/README.md

 ![PRG gif2](https://github.com/chengpatrick/Procedural-Room-Content-Generation-MR/assets/57270044/2714633f-811e-4141-a3c4-864a919af8ab)
 (View in MR)

-7. Modify parameters such as Map Width & Map Height to adjust size of generated map.
-Modify Fill Percentage, Large/Medium/Small Percentage to adjust amount of certain objects being generated.
+7. Modify parameters such as Map Width & Map Height to adjust the size of the generated map.
+Modify Fill Percentage, Large/Medium/Small Percentage to adjust the amount of certain objects being generated.

 ![PRG gif3](https://github.com/chengpatrick/Procedural-Room-Content-Generation-MR/assets/57270044/49562e0f-ee46-4bdb-b0d5-fb91bdeaa59b)

 ## Setup
-This is the structure for the room, it contains multiple instantiators for the floor, wall, ceiling, etc, which holds the mesh, collider and components for the parts of the room.
-These are all Photon Instantiator so it can be spawn thru photon engine network and applied in colocation.
+This is the structure for the room when scanned by Quest 3, it contains multiple instantiators for the floor, wall, ceiling, etc, which hold the mesh, collider, and components for the parts of the room.
+These are all Photon Instantiator so they can be spawn thru photon engine network and applied in colocation.

 ![Pasted image 20240318022303](https://github.com/chengpatrick/Procedural-Room-Content-Generation-MR/assets/57270044/863c2630-31d1-480d-b305-0129c76d83be)

-This is the structure for a general instantiator, the mesh and collider is in the Quad component.
+This is the structure for a general instantiator, the mesh and collider are in the Quad component.
 ![Pasted image 20240318022035](https://github.com/chengpatrick/Procedural-Room-Content-Generation-MR/assets/57270044/42bd7584-8592-4891-bf34-a3b0707f2ea0)

 ## Room Bound